Dextromethorphan: Major depressive disorder

-The combination medicine dextromethorphan/bupropion is approved for major depressive disorder due to its action on the NMDA receptor.
+The combination medicine dextromethorphan/bupropion is approved for major depressive disorder under the brand name Auvelity.

-Available forms

-Dextromethorphan is available alone in the form of cough syrup and pills as well as in combination with other agents.
-As a pharmaceutical drug, it is available as dextromethorphan/quinidine (Nuedexta) for the treatment of pseudobulbar affect and as dextromethorphan/bupropion (Auvelity) for treatment-resistant major depressive disorder.

-Contraindications

-Because dextromethorphan can trigger a histamine release (allergic reaction), atopic children, who are especially susceptible to allergic reactions, should be administered dextromethorphan only if absolutely necessary, and only under the strict supervision of a healthcare professional.

 Adverse effects

 Side effects of dextromethorphan at normal therapeutic doses can include:

 A rare side effect is respiratory depression.

 Neurotoxicity

 Dextromethorphan was once thought to cause Olney's lesions when administered intravenously; however, this was later proven inconclusive, due to lack of research on humans.
 Tests were performed on rats, giving them 50 mg or more every day for as long as a month.
 Neurotoxic changes, including vacuolation, have been observed in posterior cingulate and retrosplenial cortices of rats administered other NMDA receptor antagonists such as PCP, but not with dextromethorphan.